jjcopeland32/integration-copilot/UI_COMPLETE.md

 - Responsive design

 **Pages:**
-- All 9 pages implemented with mock data
+- All 9 pages wired to tRPC/Prisma data using the active project context
-- Ready to connect to tRPC queries/mutations

 ---